 You must have heard about the term “Carbon Monoxide Testing”.
 Ever wondered, what carbon monoxide is and why is it often advised to have Carbon Monoxide tested?
 Carbon Monoxide (CO) is a colorless and odourless gas, which is produced every time fuel or natural gas is burned.
 CO is produced in your home when you burn gas stoves, grills, small engines, and above all furnace and HVAC systems.
 The presence of carbon monoxide in the home can be life-threatening, humans and animals breathing the gas can be at higher risk.

-Most homeowners recognise the signs and symptoms of Carbon Monoxide in the home.
-If you find difficult to breathe at the home, feel nauseated, often cough inside your home, chances are you can be under the dangerous effects of Carbon Monoxide.
-According to a survey, about 2/3rd population confessed that they would not be able to the detect the presence of carbon monoxide in the home if such symptoms show up.
+Most homeowners recognize the signs and symptoms of Carbon Monoxide in the home.
+If you find it difficult to breathe at the home, feel nauseated, often cough inside your home, chances are you can be under the dangerous effects of Carbon Monoxide.
+According to a survey, about 2/3rd population of the world confessed that they would not be able to detect the presence of carbon monoxide in the home if such symptoms show up.

 - Chest Pain

 - Blurred vision

 - Upset stomach